-VML urges state and local governing bodies to develop and maintain a balanced housing mix, including affordable and workforce housing with affordable housing policies in place.
-These numbers should be determined by a locality, as local officials are in the best position to determine that mixture.
+VML urges state and local governing bodies to develop and maintain a balanced housing mix, including affordable and workforce housing.
+This balance should be determined by a locality, as local officials are in the best position to determine that mixture.
 Local governments must be fully involved in the decisions on the placement of affordable and workforce housing in their jurisdictions.
 Procedures involving the granting of tax credits for projects must involve local governing bodies.
+VML supports state funding for affordable and workforce housing while working with local governments to encourage the development of mixed income development and redevelopment, coupled with support for mixed use projects.
+In addition, all affordable housing tools in the Virginia Code should be available to all localities.

 Any locality that issues a Section 8 housing certificate should have housing available in the jurisdiction for the certificate's holder, to prevent persons who are granted Section 8 certificates from having to leave their home jurisdiction in order to find housing.